You must have heard about ‘Frontend Development’ a lot in the programming world. So, what does this term mean?

-Today you are going to learn about JavaScript, a high-level programming language, and ReactJs, a library of JavaScript, and also a detailed comparison on javaScript vs. ReactJs.
+Today, you will learn about JavaScript, a high-level programming language, ReactJs, a library of JavaScript, and a detailed comparison of JavaScript vs. ReactJs.

 See Also: What Is Socket Programming In Java